cancervariants/cancervariants.org/collections/_standards/onc_path_sop.md

 treatment research is based.
 In contrast, clinical applications are dominated by diagnostic, prognostic, or therapeutic variant classification which in part also depends on underlying variant oncogenicity.
-The Association for Molecular Pathology, the American Society of Clinical Oncology, and the College of American Pathologists (AMP/ASCO/CAP) have published structured somatic variant clinical classification guidelines which specifically address diagnostic, prognostic, and therapeutic implications.
+The Association for Molecular Pathology, the American Society of Clinical Oncology, and the College of American Pathologists (AMP/ASCO/CAP) have published structured somatic variant clinical interpretation guidelines which specifically address diagnostic, prognostic, and therapeutic implications.
 These guidelines have been well-received by the oncology community.
 Many variant knowledgebases, clinical laboratories/centers have adopted or are in the process of adopting these guidelines.
 The AMP/ASCO/CAP guidelines also describe different data types which are used to determine oncogenicity of a variant, such